Ashleigh Plumptre: Leicester City

 In December 2019, Plumptre elected to forgo the 2020 NWSL College Draft coming out of college despite projecting as a late-first round or early-second round pick and instead returned to England, rejoining hometown club Leicester City in the FA Women's Championship.
 The Foxes had reportedly also beaten FA WSL competition to her signature.
 She made her senior Leicester City debut on 19 January 2020, registering an assist on an Ella Rutherford goal in a 3–1 win over Crystal Palace.
 Plumptre's debut season with Leicester was limited to three league appearances as the season was curtailed as a result of the coronavirus pandemic.
 Leicester were awarded sixth-place on a points-per-game basis.

 Ahead of the 2020–21 season, Leicester City Women were taken over by King Power having previously been an independent club with a formal affiliation to the Foxes.
 The club became fully professional for the first time in the process.
 On 4 April 2021, Leicester City clinched the league title with a 2–0 win over London City Lionesses, their twelfth consecutive league victory dating back to 4–1 defeat at the hands of the same opposition on 1 November 2020.
 The result earned Leicester their first ever promotion to the top-flight FA WSL.
 Despite a significant summer recruitment drive to attract WSL talent in the team's bid for promotion, Plumptre remained a key figure and played in all but one game during the title win as well as all four League Cup games as Leicester reached the knockout stage for the first time before defeat in the semi-finals.

 Plumptre left Leicester City following the expiration of her contract in July 2023.

 Al-Ittihad

 On 13 September 2023, Plumptre signed for Saudi Premier League club Al-Ittihad.
+She later admitted that this move had made many people unhappy, due to Saudi Arabia's human rights record.